benresonance-star/Task-Checker/specification.md

 ### 7. Branding & Live Style System
 - **Branding Console**: A floating, draggable, and resizable HUD available to admins.
 It features a **"Draft Mode" workflow** where stylistic changes (colors, radii) are applied locally for real-time exploration but are only persisted to Firestore when explicitly saved via "Save as Workspace Default" or by overwriting an existing snapshot.
-- **Interface-First Organization**: The console is organized into collapsible, logic-based sections (Accordions) to streamline branding across different app areas:
+- **Interface-First Organization**: The console provides direct access to all **68 theme properties**, organized into collapsible sections:
   - **Style Snapshots**: High-level theme management and capturing current states.
-  - **Atmosphere & Identity**: Core brand colors, app backgrounds, and typography engine.
+  - **Atmosphere & Identity**: Core brand colors (including Danger/Warning alerts), app backgrounds, and a comprehensive typography engine.
-  - **My Dashboard (Focus)**: Specific styling for the Active Focus card, **Knowledge Hub** (including inactive step borders and backgrounds), prerequisites, and scratchpads.
+  - **My Dashboard (Focus)**: Specific styling for the Active Focus card, **Knowledge Hub** (including inactive step borders and backgrounds), and **Notes/Workbench backgrounds** (Personal, Project, and Priority specific).
-  - **Project Interface**: Dashboard metadata sections and card styling.
+  - **Project Interface**: Dashboard metadata sections, card styling, and multi-color Section Header icons.
   - **Checklist & Templates**: Task list hierarchy, connector lines, and highly granular controls for **Section/Subsection backgrounds, borders, radii, and font colors**, as well as **Task and Checklist title colors**, and a specific **Inactive Text** color for receded tasks.
-  - **System Corner Radii**: Global management of all corner radii from checklist components to major modals.
+  - **System Corner Radii**: Global management of all corner radii from checklist components to major modals, sidebars, and metadata cards.
 - **Style Snapshots (Theme Library)**: Admins can capture the current brand styling and save it as a named snapshot (e.g., "Happy Mode").
 Presets support **Active Style Tracking**, highlighting the currently applied theme and allowing for **Incremental Updates** (overwriting an existing snapshot with new tweaks) via a dedicated save icon.
 - **Smooth Interaction Engine**: Utilizes hardware-accelerated `translate3d` and `requestAnimationFrame` for buttery-smooth window movement and resizing.
 Transitions are dynamically disabled during active interactions to eliminate "input lag."
 - **Semantic Theme Engine**: Uses CSS Variables linked to descriptive, role-based technical keys (e.g., `colorAppIdentity` instead of `brandBlue`).
 This ensures the codebase remains logical even when colors are dramatically altered.